pcabreracamara/Rigdoppler/README.md

 AmsatNames.txt and dopler.sqf are wide and well known files used by PCSat32 software, so can be reused in the same computer.

+## v0.2 Limitations:
+    1) CV-I commands support for Icom 7900 (work in progress)
+    2) Donwlink and Uplink modulations are not processed from dopler.sql file (work in progress)

 ## Basic Configuration:
     1) Edit *config.ini* file and set your coordinates and altitude: